- Trip Grade:Easy

 Upper Mustang lies in the north of Kagbeni around the Kali Gandaki river and beyond the Annapurna massif.
 It resembles the Tibetan plateau with its yellow and gray rolling hills which were eroded by violent winds.
 It is a challenging trekking trail off the beaten track crossing also a difficult pass.
 The trails are rugged, cutting high into cliff sides and pass villages that have changed little over the last centuries.
 The spiritual trekking will take you to a promised land with views of Himalayan peaks dominated with the ridge of Annapurnas and Dhaulagiri accompanying you throughout the entire trek.

 You require the permission to enter this Buddhist Kingdom of Mustang reflecting the medieval and unique ways of life of the Upper Mustang people.
-The trek also offers a view of the breathtaking experience of Dhaulagiri and Annapurna range as well as the majestic Kali Gandaki River.
+The religious treks also offers a view of the breathtaking experience of Dhaulagiri and Annapurna range as well as the majestic Kali Gandaki River.
 You will get the opportunity to visit beautiful Buddhist monasteries and nunneries built in hostile mountain ledges and stern cliffs, greeted by the dry wind.

 For your convenience, you will have to fly from Pokhara to Jomsom and start the trek from there.
 Flying through the deepest gorge in the world itself, is a great adventure – which runs between the Dhaulagiri and the Nilgiri mountains.